auroraeffect/jetbrains-live-templates-commentsjs/README.md

 # jetbrains-live-templates-commentsjs

-Coding human-readable code by using comment split code.
+Coding human-readable code by using comment split code for Jerbrains IDE ie WebStorm and Idea .
 It is support JavaScript and TypeScript.

 ## Install